pedromorgan/xlrd/doc/source/dev_guide.rst

   print error_text_from_code[sheet.cell(5,2).value]
   print error_text_from_code[sheet.cell(5,3).value]
-  # errors.py

 For a simpler way of sensibly displaying all cell types, see :py:func:`xlutils.display`.

 Empty / Blank
 ~~~~~~~~~~~~~

-Excel files only store cells that either have information in them or have formatting applied to them.
-However, ``xlrd`` presents sheets as rectangular grids of cells.
+Excel files only store cells that either have information in them or have formatting
+applied to them.
+However, :py:mod:`xlrd` presents sheets as rectangular grids of cells.

-Cells where no information is present in the Excel file are represented by the ``xlrd.XL_CELL_EMPTY`` constant.
-In addition, there is only one “empty cell”, whose value is an empty string, used by ``xlrd``, so empty cells may be checked using a Python identity check.
+Cells where no information is present in the Excel file are represented by
+the :py:data:`xlrd.XL_CELL_EMPTY` constant.
+In addition, there is only
+one “empty cell”, whose value is an empty string, used by :py:mod:`xlrd`, so empty cells
+may be checked using a Python identity check.

-Cells where only formatting information is present in the Excel file are represented by the ``xlrd.XL_CELL_BLANK`` constant and their value will always be an empty string.
+Cells where only formatting information is present in the Excel file are
+represented by the :py:attr:`xlrd.XL_CELL_BLANK` constant and their value will always be an empty string.

 ::